mdn/translated-content-de/files/de/web/javascript/reference/global_objects/weakmap/weakmap/index.md

 wm1.set(o1, 37);
 wm1.set(o2, "azerty");
-wm2.set(o1, o2); // ein Wert kann alles sein, einschließlich eines Objekts oder einer Funktion wm2.set(o3, undefined);
+wm2.set(o1, o2); // a value can be anything, including an object or a function wm2.set(o3, undefined);
-wm2.set(wm1, wm2); // Schlüssel und Werte können beliebige Objekte sein, sogar WeakMaps!
+wm2.set(wm1, wm2); // keys and values can be any objects.
+Even WeakMaps!

 wm1.get(o2); // "azerty"
-wm2.get(o2); // undefined, weil es keinen Schlüssel für o2 in wm2 gibt
+wm2.get(o2); // undefined, because there is no key for o2 on wm2
-wm2.get(o3); // undefined, weil das der gesetzte Wert ist
+wm2.get(o3); // undefined, because that is the set value

 wm1.has(o2); // true
 wm2.has(o2); // false
-wm2.has(o3); // true (auch wenn der Wert selbst 'undefined' ist)
+wm2.has(o3); // true (even if the value itself is 'undefined')

 wm3.set(o1, 37);
 wm3.get(o1); // 37